 Public reporting of newsworthy activities is encouraged as both a responsibility in public trust and as a means of helping MSM achieve its objectives as one of the nation's foremost medical schools.
-Before issuing any statement to the news media, faculty members should notify the office of marketing and communication for appropriate consultation and coordination.
+All written statements that express the views of the institution should originate from the office of Marketing & Communication.
+Before issuing any written or verbal statement to the news media, faculty members should notify the Office of Marketing and Communications for appropriate consultation and coordination.
 No statement having the effect of representing MSM is to be made to a media representative without appropriate administrative approval.
-Such approval may be obtained from, or questions about publicity may be addressed to the Executive Director of Institutional Advancement (404)752-1917.
+Such approval may be obtained from, or questions about publicity may be addressed to the Vice President of Marketing and Communications 404-7522.1761